LeifAnderssonLab/Epaulette_shark_mutation_rate/README.md

 Pedigree-based estimate of de novo mutation rate in the epaulette shark defines the lowest known vertebrate mutation rate.

 ## Overview

-The pipeline was design for a slurm job scheduling system on Linux.
-Using another job scheduling system would require some changes in the scripts.
-Scripts should be run in the following order:
+The pipeline was run on Linux computing resources at Uppsala Multidisciplinary Center for Advanced Computational Science (UPPMAX) with jobs submitted using a slurm job scheduling system.
+Scripts may therefore require some editing to run on a different computing resource.
+Nonetheless, scripts should be run in the following order:

 1. Read processing (01_XXXXX): Filter fastq files to remove ....
 2. Read mapping (): Map each lane to the reference genome (bwa2 mem) producing multiple bam files per offspring.